Academic Medicine MS

 Degree Requirements

 A minimum of 36.0 semester credits are required with a B average or better.
-Thus, the course of study for the MS in Academic Medicine will be in addition to the standard curriculum for residents plus the requirement of a research-based, first authored publication.
+Thus, the course of study for the MS in Academic Medicine will be in addition to the standard curriculum for residents plus the requirement of a research-based, first-authored publication.

 Research Requirements

-Each candidate for the MS will conduct a research project under the guidance of his/her advisory committee.
-In most cases this project will encompass clinical or bench research that will result in a first author publication in a peer-reviewed journal.
+Each candidate for the MS will conduct a research project under the guidance of their advisory committee.
+In most cases this project will encompass clinical or bench research that will result in a first-author publication in a peer-reviewed journal.
 (Case reports are not sufficient for fulfilling this requirement.)
 However if the student is involved in scholarly activity of another nature that is deemed sufficiently rigorous by the advisory committee, flexibility to recognize and accept other activities is intended.
 For example, such activities might include writing a book or developing the curriculum for a new academic program.

-IDPT 600SThesis Defense (taken twice, each time for 9 credits)18.0
+IDPT 600S | Thesis Defense (taken twice, each time for 9 credits) | 18.0 |

-Additional didactic courses included in the Associated Residency Program6.0
+Additional didactic courses included in the Associated Residency Program | 6.0 | |

 Required courses for concentration in Otolaryngology